ibadrather/ibadrather.github.io/README.md

 </p>

 ## **About Me**
-To summarise myself in a few bullet points:
+To summarise myself:
 - I am a curious person
 - I like learning all kinds of different things
-- I am an above average cook
+- I am an above-average cook
 - I am fun to be around with
-- If you're around me you'd hear more good jokes than bad ones ;)
+- Around me, you'd hear more good jokes than bad ones ;)
 - I would call myself a compassionate and a considerate person
-- I value honesty and kind heartedness
+- I value honesty and kind-heartedness
 - I am interested in people and want to know about them and their story
 - Rest of the technical jargon is below!